Raspberry Brioche Braid

 Brioche Dough on a Kitchen Scale | Artisan Bread in Five Minutes a Day

-Take a one pound piece of dough, weighing on a Scale is the easiest way, but if you don’t have one, a grapefruit-sized piece will do.
+Take a one pound piece of dough, weighing on a Scale is the easiest way, but if you don’t have one, estimate a grapefruit-sized piece.

 Brioche Dough with Cream Cheese Filling | Artisan Bread in Five Minutes a Day

 Roll a 1-pound piece of dough into a 10 x 12-inch rectangle.
 Make sure to use enough flour that the dough doesn’t stick to the surface or the rolling pin.
-TRANSFER THE ROLLED OUT DOUGH TO A SHEET OF PARCHMENT (I didn’t do that, because it was easier to photograph on the counter, but building the braid on the parchment will make your life much easier).
+TRANSFER THE ROLLED OUT DOUGH TO A SHEET OF PARCHMENT (not pictured here, because it was easier to photograph on the counter, but building the braid on the parchment will make your life much easier).
 Spread the cream cheese filling down the center of the dough, not more than 1 1/2 inches wide.

 Brioche Dough with Cream Cheese Filling and Raspberry Jam